Get a free, no obligation personal loan quote with rates as low as 9.99%

 Types Of Demo Cars

 When buying a new or used vehicle, it’s important to make sure you’re getting a good deal on a car that suits you.
-Demo cars are no exception and there are several types you can test drive, including:
+Demo cars are no exception, and there are several types you can test drive, including:

-• Factory Demonstrators – When you see a car in a commercial or at a promotional event, like an exhibition, it’s normally a factory demonstrator straight from the manufacturer.
+• Factory Demos – When you see a car in a commercial or at a promotional event, like an exhibition, it’s normally a factory demonstrator straight from the manufacturer.
 As soon as the car accumulates some wear and tear and doesn’t look brand new anymore, it gets delivered to a dealership to be sold.

 • Courtesy Cars – If you bring your vehicle back to the dealership for overnight servicing or repairs, they may loan you a demo car as a “courtesy”.
 Be careful when buying a courtesy car, because it may be in better shape than other used cars but could have more mileage on it than a regular dealer demo.